When choosing what internet solution to go with, it is important to look at each internet solutions pros and cons.

 Turrito Networks is an Agnostic Provider.
 This means we offer a variety of solutions that suit your business needs and not our pocket.
 When deciding what internet solution could work for your business there are a variety of factors to be considered.
 We can guide you through this process by understanding your business goals.
-In this blog post we cover the different Internet Solutions and their pro’s and con’s.
+In this blog post, we cover different Internet Solutions pros and cons.

 Fibre is now one of the most popular options for sharing data over the internet.
 Since it’s introduction it has revolutionised the ICT industry.

 Since the core of the fibre is made of glass, it is immune to other wave interference, so no cross-talk.
 They are also resistant to erosion making them better than copper which is susceptible to rust.
 In the long run, this makes fibre a more affordable solution.

 Security should be the number one concern for every company.
 With fibre, it’s very difficult to tap into the cable to access the data transmitted.
 And even if there is a break in the system it is easy to identify it as it will impact the entire system.

 Fibre is much more scalable as new infrastructure can be laid easily.
 Wavelengths can be turned on and off to allow for the provisioning of services.

 Due to the fibre being thinner and lighter than copper, it’s more delicate.
 It can easily be cut during building renovations or rewiring.

 A “Fibre Fuse” occurs when too many light meetings with some imperfection in the fibre and can destroy a lot of cable in a short amount of time.